GrieferAtWork/KOSmk4/readme.md

 				- Fields for reading (and for some: writing) the uid/gid/tid/pid/pgid/sid of the current thread
 			- Really though: the possibilities are endless here, and this really isn't something that I've seen before (probably because of the insanity that is emulating every x86 instruction that may access memory), I call dips on naming it VIO!
 - Kernel heap system
-	- Custom heap implementation
+	- Custom heap implementation (home-made)
 	- GC-based memory leak detection
 		- Suspend the entire kernel and recursively scan all threads and static memory segments for pointers to heap structures
 		- Any such pointer found will mark the associated structure as reachable
-		- Any allocatedheap structure that didn't get reached can be considered a leak
+		- Any allocated heap structure that didn't get reached can be considered a leak
 	- 3-part implementation
 		- `heap_alloc()`: Raw heap allocators (need to specify size when freeing memory)
 			- Used to implement `kmalloc()`